 - Breakfast Club

 - We provide an Early Help Assessment (EHA) – this involves listening to you to find out what help you need and talking about what is working well in your life.
 Based on what you say and what help you would like, a plan is formulated so that professionals can work together to make sure you get the right sort of help.
-Mrs George, Mrs Devonport, Mr Gibbs or Mrs White meet with parents/carers to carry out an EHA.
+Mrs George, Miss Adair, or Miss Catton meet with parents/carers to carry out an EHA.

 - We hold family support meetings – some parents/carers don’t feel comfortable having a Family Outreach Worker so we offer family support meetings through school.
-Mr Gibbs, Mrs George, Mrs Devonport or Mrs White lead the meetings, inviting the relevant agencies so that we can all work together to give you and your family the support you need.
+Mrs George, Miss Adair or Miss Catton lead the meetings, inviting the relevant agencies so that we can all work together to give you and your family the support you need.

-- We will refer to outside agencies such as: Early Help Team, parenting courses, our School Health Advisors, youth workers, Family Centres, Play Therapists, CAHMS (children and Adolescent Mental Health Services) there are also some links below that you can access for support ie: social prescribing services and care co-ordinators services.
+- We will refer to outside agencies such as: Early Help Team, parenting courses, our School Health Advisors, youth workers, Family Centres, Play Therapists, CAHMS (children and Adolescent Mental Health Services) there are also some links on our wellbeing page that you can access for support ie: social prescribing services and care co-ordinators services.
+Click here.